-Data from Multiple DACs: General Information
+Data from Multiple Data Sources: General Information

 In most cases, you want generic inquiry forms to give users the ability to review the data of some entity along with the data from other related entities.
 For example, suppose that you are creating a generic inquiry that lists open sales orders by customer.
 To build such an inquiry, you need to combine data from two data access classes (DACs): one that holds information about sales orders, and another that holds information about customers.
 For details on data access classes, which are referred to as tables on the user interface of the Generic Inquiry (SM208000) form, see DAC Discovery: General Information.